NoorBayan/Amthal/README.md

 A complete data dictionary, including detailed descriptions of all fields, decision rules, and illustrative examples, is available in the dedicated README file within the data directory.

 ➡️ **[View the Full Codebook in `/data/README.md`](./data/README.md)**

+## Reproducibility Summary

+This project adheres to best practices for scientific reproducibility.
+We have taken the following steps to ensure our analysis is transparent and verifiable:

+-   ✅ **All analysis scripts are provided** in the `/code/` directory.
+-   ✅ **Random seeds are fixed** in stochastic processes (e.g., sampling) to ensure identical results.
+-   ✅ **A complete environment file (`requirements.txt`) is included** for dependency management.
+-   ✅ **A detailed codebook is provided** in `/data/README.md` to explain the dataset.
+-   ✅ **The full analysis pipeline is documented**, with direct links to interactive notebooks.

 ## Reproducing the Analysis